 I recently installed the Furious FPV AcroWhoop V2 into my Tiny Whoop and synchronized with 18,000kV motors and 255mAh LiHV batteries.
 Believe me, it is a monster.
 It flies similar to a mini quadcopter.
-Initially, when I started flying Tiny Whoops, I bought the affordable Beecore.
-The Beecore, despite its attractive features came with certain deficiencies.
+Initially, when I started flying Tiny Whoop Flight Controller, I bought the affordable Beecore.
+The Bellcore, despite its attractive features, came with certain deficiencies.
 Particularly, the Bind and Boot functions were supposed to be accessed using very tiny solder pads.
 It was quite a complex task to get it bound and configured.

 An acquaintance of mine ended up damaging his Beecore beyond repairs.
 So, I lent him mine to let him stay in the air for some time.
 A local hobby store in my neighborhood showcased the AcroWhoop V2 which caught my eye and I grabbed it at once.

-The AcroWhoop was evidently slightly more expensive and I was not cognizant of its features until I bought it and got it configured.
+The AcroWhoop was evidently slightly more expensive than the other Whoop Flight Controller and I was not cognizant of its features until I bought it and got it configured.
 At that point in time, I considered it nothing but a gizmo similar to Beecore with extra shipping charges.

 When I bought it, I was quite pleasantly surprised to be honest.

 Features of the Whoop Flight Controller

 - Full range Furious FPV FrSky supported receiver

 - Comes with a bind button rather than bind solder pads